 Federal Guidelines for Schools on Children With AIDS

-.
-Care involving exposure to the infected child's body fluids and excrement, such as feeding and diaper4changing, should be performed by persons who are aware of the child's htlv-III/lav infection and the modes of possible transmission.
-In any setting involving an htlv-III/lav-infected person, good handwashing after exposure to blood and body fluids and before caring for another child should be observed, and gloves should be worn if open lesions are present on the caretaker's hands.
+4. Care involving exposure to the infected child's body fluids and excrement, such as feeding and diaper changing, should be performed by persons who are aware of the child's HTLV-III/lav infection and the modes of possible transmission.
+In any setting involving an HTLV-III/LAV-infected person, good handwashing after exposure to blood and body fluids and before caring for another child should be observed, and gloves should be worn if open lesions are present on the caretaker's hands.
 Any open lesions on the infected person should also be covered.

-.
-Because other infections in addition to htlv-III/lav can be present in blood or body fluids, all schools and day-care facilities, regardless of whether children with htlv-III/lav infection are attending, should adopt routine procedures for handling blood or body fluids.
+5. Because other infections in addition to HTLV-III/LAV can be present in blood or body fluids, all schools and day-care facilities, regardless of whether children with HTLV-III/LAV infection are attending, should adopt routine procedures for handling blood or body fluids.
 Soiled surfaces should be promptly cleaned with disinfectants, such as household bleach (diluted 1 part bleach to 10 parts water).
 Disposable towels or tissues should be used whenever possible, and mops should be rinsed in the disinfectant.
 Those who are cleaning should avoid exposure of open skin lesions or mucous membranes to the blood or body fluids.